Kris-B/ngy2/index.md

 <br><br><br>

 ### Your review
 Please rate nanoGALLERY2  and write some words about your usage.
-Give others some feedback about features, documentation, customizability, design, implementation...
+Give others some feedback about features, ease of use, documentation, customizability, design, implementation, support...

 <div id="wpac-review"></div>
 <script type="text/javascript">